Who is Brash Books?

 We publish the books that we love – the widely-acclaimed, award-winning novels that have inspired, entertained, and wowed countless readers as well as today’s bestselling authors of thrillers and mysteries.
 We also publish innovative whodunits, espionage adventures and novels of suspense from well-established authors and exciting, new voices in crime fiction.

 How To Submit Your Book to Us

 Please send a ONE PAGE (at most) summary of the book and THE FIRST TWENTY FIVE PAGES as a Microsoft Word document to firstname.lastname@example.org.
 If we like the sample, we’ll request the entire manuscript.
 Do not send us the entire manuscript unless we ask for it.

 We publish the best crime novels in existence — thrillers, whodunits, cozies, psychological suspense, espionage, and police procedurals.

-We do NOT publish true crime, biographies, science fiction, horror, fantasy/paranormal/supernatural, romance, novellas, or short story collections.
+We do NOT publish true crime, biographies, science fiction, military fiction, horror, fantasy/paranormal/supernatural, romance, novellas, or short story collections.

 Do not send us your self-published books.
 We are not interested in repackaging and republishing books that are already in print.